 In 2016, Residential Schools: With the Words and Images of Survivors won the Golden Oak Award.
 Now in its 2nd Edition, this comprehensive history of Canada’s Indian Residential School System is also available on iTunes as a deluxe Apple iBook….
 Read More ›

+Residential Schools: with the Words and Images of Survivors is a finalist for the Golden Oak Award!
 This award is sponsored by the Ontario Library Association (OLA) and is part of The Forest of Reading, Canada’s largest recreational reading program.
 Winners will… Read More ›

 Above, l. to r., authors Wayne K. Spear, Constance Brissenden, and Larry Loyie, and Jeff Burnham, President, GoodMinds & Indigenous Education Press Lovely reviews are arriving daily of my latest book, Residential Schools, co-authored with Larry Loyie and editor Constance… Read More ›